Ksyos/imagemagick-heic-static/README.md

 # imagemagick-heic-static
 Static ImageMagick binaries with HEIC support.
-Only support for HEIC and PNG is included for converting HEIC images to PNG.
+Only supports for HEIC and PNG is included for converting HEIC images to PNG.

 To build a new release using docker: